IOPConnect

 • You can nominate yourself or someone else for this Award.
 All nominations will be judged in the same way regardless of the method of nomination.

-• If you are nominating someone else, you should inform the nominee as you will need to provide their contact details and they will be contacted following submission to complete an optional equality, diversity and inclusion (EDI) monitoring form.
+• If you are nominating someone else, you should inform the nominee as you will need to provide their contact details and they will be contacted following submission to complete an equality, diversity and inclusion (EDI) monitoring form.

 Nominators must submit: